Maescool/docker-qmail/README.md

 # Installation

-Because of qmail's licence I'm not allowed to distribute their program.
+I'm not planning on maintaining an docker image, but I wanted to give this to the community.
 So you'll have to build it yourself, no worries, it's all automated

 ```bash